seanchalmers24635/synth/README.md

 Let's have a go at that :)

-## Getting set up to use Pyo

-1. Use Python 3
-2. Create and enter a virtualenv
-3. Install the pyo module in the virtualenv
-    - Note: On Windows, I was unable to successfully install any version of pyo later than 1.0.1.
-4. Run a couple of diagnostic scripts to see how pyo sees our audio environment.
-    - See the link below about configuring audio for Pyo on Windows.
-5. Later, when we're making sounds, let's try using different audio interfaces.

-## Start to play with pyo

-Take a look at the code [examples](./examples)

-Make your own scripts
+## Setup your git project

-Fork this project on githhub so you can check in your scripts to your fork
+Fork my project on githhub so you can have your own copy to check in your scripts to.

 ```
 git clone <your fork>